This article appears in the June 2021 issue of the

 When the COVID-19 pandemic hit, many healthcare practices ground to a halt.
-Fears about the virus and shifting markets stifled patient and procedure volume, suppressed revenue, and brought workers to the brink of exhaustion.
+Fears about the virus and shifting markets stifled patient and procedure volume.
+This suppressed revenue, and brought workers to the brink of exhaustion.
 Patient volumes in physician practices dipped as much as 30% to 75% by April 2020.
 Many patients put off screening tests, such as screening colonoscopy, which are often the bread and butter of endoscopy units.
 In fact, nearly 200,000 people had missed their colonoscopies by October of last year.
 This means there will be many challenges on the path forward to recovering your healthcare operations.

 Mass vaccinations are providing a glimmer of hope that 2021 will be closer to normal.
-However, after nearly a year of fumbling in the darkness, tribulations, and turmoil, it may be difficult for some practitioners to remember what “normal” looked like, much less navigate back to it.
+However, it has been nearly a year of fumbling in the darkness, tribulations, and turmoil.
+It may be difficult for some practitioners to remember what “normal” looked like, much less navigate back to it.
 It can also be tough to imagine surviving a second pandemic, if a similar situation should arise in the future.